-From Plant-Based on a Budget: This vegan chickpea ‘tuna’ salad requires just a handful of ingredients and pantry staple seasonings for a flavorful, 5-minute, oil-free mashed chickpea salad.
-At less than $1 per serving, this vegan chickpea salad is budget-friendly, non-processed, and a highly nutritious addition to your meal rotation!
+This vegan chickpea ‘tuna’ salad requires just a handful of ingredients and pantry staple seasonings for a flavorful, 5-minute, oil-free chickpea salad.
+At less than $1 per serving, this vegan chickpea salad is a budget-friendly, non-processed, and highly nutritious addition to your meal rotation!

 Mashed chickpea salad not only takes just minutes to prepare, but it’s also a great vegan alternative, often used as a vegan chickpea ‘tuna’ salad or even egg salad.
 While there are tons of different versions of this simple mashed chickpea salad out there, this one has to be one of our favorites.
 It packs in all the flavor and nutrients but is 100% oil-free for a lighter overall meal!

 While it doesn’t taste exactly like tuna, the texture and mouthfeel and overall ‘vibes’ are enough to keep those cravings at bay.
 Best of all, let’s not forget that a single portion of this oil-free vegan chickpea tuna salad recipe costs below $.75 to make!
 Thus, making it excellent for anyone plant-based on a budget!

 More so, since It’s so quick– it’s an excellent ‘last-minute’ option for busy people to whip up at a moments’ notice for a fast, nutrient-dense meal.
 Once prepared, serve this oil-free vegan chickpea tuna salad alone, with crudites, as a wrap, or even sandwich.

 There are only a handful of ingredients and several pantry staples needed for this vegan chickpea salad, including: